The Philmont Documentary

 This three-hour collection is for anyone who has been to Philmont, plans to go, or just wants to understand what all the excitement is about.
 The collection was produced over a three year span as a labor of love by longtime Philmont staffer, participant, and filmmaker Larry McLaughlin.
 This is the most comprehensive and emotional presentation of Philmont Scout Ranch ever made.
 A full length documentary follow a crew on an entire 11 day trek through all of it’s peaks and valleys.
 The film explores the history and development of Philmont through rare interviews with Waite Phillips son and most of the Philmont Program Directors from the past 50 years.
 Perfect for preparing crews to go to Philmont, recruiting new participants, informing parents or recapturing your memories of Philmont Scout Ranch!
 This is the ultimate keepsake for anyone who loves Philmont.

 More than 1 million Scouts, Venturers, and leaders have experienced the adventure of Philmont since the first camping season in 1939.
 Throughout its existence, conscientious attention to low-impact camping techniques has helped maintain the Ranch's wilderness.
 I attended when I was a teenager which permitted me go on treks.
-Now that I work for an innovative custom software development team for RTSlabs I am keenly aware that lessons that I learned at Philmont such a working productively and co-operatively within a team, taking responsibility for one's actions, and understanding what a leadership role requires of an individual are still with me today.
+Now that I work for a team offering a customized software service I am keenly aware that lessons that I learned at Philmont such a working productively and co-operatively within a team, taking responsibility for one's actions, and understanding what a leadership role requires of an individual are still with me today.
 My love of backpacking also began during my summers at Philmont.
 I think this site is definitely worth keeping visible for online visitors to find.
 For a current site on the Philmont Scout Ranch go to: www.scouting.org/philmont.aspx

 This collection is for anyone who has been to Philmont, plans to go, or just wants to understand what all the excitement is about.